DarkMProgrammer/slashyid/README.md

 ### Hi there.
 I'm Slashy 👋

-I'm 18 years old from Indonesia.
-I'm a hobbyist who love networking since I was in my Vocational High School
+I'm 18 years old and I'm from Indonesia.
+I'm a hobbyist who loves networking since I was in my Vocational High School

-**I can do..**
+**I can do and know...**
 - MikroTik
 - Linux Server (Mainly Debian-based one)
 - A little bit of dynamic routing (BGP, OSPF, RIP, etc)